-by aerobic Gram-positive bacteria.
-The in vitro spectrum of activity of linezolid also includes certain Gram-negative bacteria an anaerobic bacteria.
+Mechanism of Action Linezolid is a synthetic antibacterial agent of the oxazolidinone class, which has clinical utility in the treatment of infections caused by aerobic Grampositive bacteria.
+The in vitro spectrum of activity of linezolid also includes certain Gram-negative bacteria and anaerobic bacteria.
 Linezolid binds to a site on the bacterial 23S ribosomal RNA of the 50S subunit and prevents the formation of a functional 70S initiation complex, which is essential for bacterial reproduction.
 The results of time-kill studies have shown linezolid to be bacteriostatic against enterococci and staphylococci.
-For streptococci, linezolid was found to be bactericidal for the majority of isolates.
-Resistance
+For streptococci, linezolid

 In vitro studies have shown that point mutations in the 23S rRNA are associated with linezolid resistance.
-Reports of vancomycinresistant Enterococcus faecium becoming resistant to linezolid during its clinical use have been published.
-There are reports of Staphylococcus aureus (methicillin-resistant) developing resistance to linezolid during clinical use.
-The linezolid resistance in these proganisms is associated with a point mutation in the 23S rRNA (substitution of thymine for quanine at position 2576) of the organism Organisms is associated with a point initiation in the 255 frave (substitution of hymnic of guarante at position 2576) of the organism.
-Organisms resistant to oxazolidinones via mutations in chromosomal genes encoding 23S rRNA or ribosomal proteins (L3 and L4) are generally cross-resistant to linezolid.
-Also linezolid resistance in staphylococci mediated by the enzyme methyltransferase has been reported.
-This resistance is mediated by the cfr (chloramphenicol-florfenicol) gene located on a plasmid which is transferable ween staphylococci
+Reports of vancomycin-resistant Enterococcus faecium becoming resistant to linezolid during its clinical use have been published.
+There are reports of Staphylococcus aureus (methicillio-resistant developing resistant to linezolid during clinical use.
+The linezolid resistance in these organisms is associated with a point mutation in the 23S rRNA (substitution of thymine for guanine at position 2,576) of the organism.
+Organisms resistant to oxazolidinones via mutations in chromosomal genes encoding 23s rRNA or ribosomal proteins (13 and 14) are generally cross-resistant to inexclid resistance in staphylococci mediated by the enzyme methyltransferase has been reported.
+This resistance is mediated by the cfr (chloramphenicol-florfenicol) gene located on a plasmid which is transferable between staphylococci.

-Interaction with Other Antimicrobial Drugs
+Interaction with Other Antimicrobial Drugs In vitro studies have demonstrated additivity or indifference between linezolid and vancomycin, gentamicin, rifampin, imipenem-cilastatin, aztreonam,

-In vitro studies have demonstrated additivity or indifference between linezolid and vancomycin, gentamicin, rifampin, imipenemcilastatin, aztreonam, ampicillin, or streptomycin rezolid has been shown to be active against most isolates of the following microorganisms, both in vitro and in clinical infections
+Linezolid has been shown to be active against most isolates of the following microorganisms, both in vitro and in clinical infections [see Indications and